weixians/weixians.github.io/resume_pdf/markdown/resume.md

 * A Spring project providing data for JD stock app.
 * Integrate data from multiple MySQL databases, find and aggregate the relationship between major shareholders and companies in massive data, and store the results in Redis.
-* **Learned**: Quickly and efficiently aggregate useful information from large amounts of data.
+* **Techniques**: Quickly and efficiently aggregate useful information from large amounts of data.

 **Web match system for electronic laser shooting sports events**